Home

 Computer Rear Panel Connectors

-• B: Power Supply Fan - The power supply fan provides adequate ventilation for the power supply by exhausting hot air from it.
+• B: Power Supply Unit (PSU) - The power supply unit provides all the electrical power needed by all the components of your computer system.
+The visible external fan provides adequate ventilation for the PSU by exhausting hot air from it.

-• C: Mouse Port - The mouse is a pointing device that enables you to move and select items on the screen.
+• C: Mouse Port - The mouse is a computer peripheral and is also a pointing device.
+It enables you to move and select items on the screen.
 It is the most commonly used pointing device.
-The mouse is connected to Port C. (See diagram above).
-This port is also called a mini-DIN or PS/2 connector.
-Click here for great prices on Mice.
+The mouse is connected to Port C. This port is also called a mini-DIN or PS/2 connector.
+Click here to browse mouse

 • D: Keyboard Port - The keyboard is one of the input devices that allows you to enter instructions and information into a computer.

-This port can connect up to 127 peripherals (such as mice, modems, keyboards, etc.) all at once.
+This port can connect up to 127 computer peripherals (such as mouse, modems, keyboards, etc.) all at once.
 It also enables hot-swapping which is being able to connect and disconnect peripherals without powering down the PC.
 Click here to read about USB Ports.

 • F: Parallel Port (Printer Port) - The parallel port is a 25-pin female connector (DB-25).
 It is an interface for connecting external devices such as a printers and computers that require relatively high bandwidth.
 It supports bi-directional communications.

-• G: Serial Port (COM Port) - This port is an interface for serial communication being transmitted at 1 bit at a time.
+• G: Serial Port (COM Port) - This port is a 9-pin male connector (DB-9) and enables serial communication with a transfer rate of 1 bit.
 This port can be used to connect a computer peripheral such as a modem, mouse, etc.

 • I: Monitor Port - The monitor is a very important computer peripheral that displays images and text generated by the computer.
 The monitor is connected to Port I which is a 15-pin female connector called a VGA Port.
-(See diagram above).
-Click here for great deals on Cheap Computer Monitors.
+Present computers also use a DVI port for connecting a monitor.
+New monitors come with DVI and VGA ports.
+Browse here for great deals on some cheap computer monitors.

 • J: Ethernet Port (RJ-45) - The ethernet port accepts an ethernet cable which allows you to communicate on a network that runs Transmission Control Protocol/Internet Protocol(TCP/IP).